-- 1. If you're close to three kilometres from a nuclear generating station, you may hear strategically-located public alerting sirens sound steadily for at least three minutes.
-If you're outside and hear the sirens, stop what you're doing, go inside and turn on the TV or radio, or visit official government social media channel or websites for instructions.
+- 1. Strategically-located public alerting sirens will sound steadily for at least three minutes.
+If you're outside and hear the sirens, stop what you're doing, go inside and turn on the television or radio, or visit official government social media channels and websites for instructions.
 You do not need to evacuate if you hear the sirens wait for further instructions. - 2.
 The second system is an automated call to landline phones, which plays a recorded message with more information.